Women in the Catholic Church: Women in the Bible

+Prominent women in the Bible include Old Testament figures, particularly Eve in the Garden of Eden, which has affected the development of a Western notion of woman as "temptress".

-The New Testament which deals with this era refers to a number of women in Jesus' inner circle – notably his mother Mary (for whom the Catholic Church holds a special place of veneration) and Mary Magdalene who discovered the empty tomb of Christ.
+The New Testament refers to a number of women in Jesus' inner circle – notably his mother Mary (for whom the Catholic Church holds a special place of veneration) and Mary Magdalene who discovered the empty tomb of Christ.
 The church says that Christ appointed only male Apostles (from the Greek apostello "to send forth").

 The New Testament is instructive of the attitudes of the church towards women.
 Among the most famous accounts of Jesus directly dealing with an issue of morality and women is provided by the story of Jesus and the woman taken in adultery, from verses of the Gospel of John.
 The passage describes a confrontation between Jesus and the scribes and Pharisees over whether a woman, caught in an act of adultery, ought to be stoned.
 Jesus shames the crowd into dispersing, and averts the execution with the famous words: "He that is without sin among you, let him first cast a stone at her."
 According to the passage, "they which heard it, being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last", leaving Jesus to turn to the woman and say "go, and sin no more."
 This passage has been immensely influential in Christian philosophy.